tuxor1337/insensitive-message-tray/README.md

 About:
 ------

-Renders Gnome's bottom message tray insensitive
+Renders Gnome's bottom message tray insensitive.
+It will no longer steal the focus and move the screen when your mouse hits the bottom of the screen.

 * https://extensions.gnome.org/extension/616/insensitive-message-tray/
 * https://github.com/tuxor1337/insensitive-message-tray